tlotze/ophelia/README.txt

     The wsgiref-based server is installed as the ``ophelia-wsgiref`` executable.
 Its script entry point is ``ophelia.wsgi.wsgiref_server``.

-Dump single pages to stdout
-    An executable which is always installed with the ophelia egg is ``ophelia-dump``.
-This script has Ophelia render the response corresponding to the path you specify, and prints it to ``sys.stdout``, optionally with HTTP headers.
-The script's entry point is ``ophelia.dump.dump``.

 Both scripts provide some usage instructions when called with the ``--help`` option.
 They read a configuration file; see CONFIGURATION.txt for details.